-Page 6 CWA 14050-7:2000
+Page 6 CWA 14050-13:2000

-- The requested capability is defined for the class of service providers by the XFS specification, the particular vendor implementation of that service does not support it, and the unsupported capability is considered to be fundamental to the service.
+- The requested capability is defined for the class of service providers by the XFS specification, the particular vendor implementation of that service does not support it, and the unsupported capability is not considered to be fundamental to the service.
+In this case, the service provider returns a successful completion, but does no operation.
+An example would be a request from an application to turn on a control indicator on a passbook printer; the service provider recognizes the command, but since the passbook printer it is managing does not include that indicator, the service provider does no operation and returns a successful completion to the application. - The requested capability is defined for the class of service providers by the XFS specification, the particular vendor implementation of that service does not support it, and the unsupported capability is considered to be fundamental to the service.
 In this case, a WFS_ERR_UNSUPP_COMMAND error is returned to the calling application.
 An example would be a request from an application to a cash dispenser to dispense coins; the service provider recognizes the command but, since the cash dispenser it is managing dispenses only notes, returns this error. - The requested capability is not defined for the class of service providers by the XFS specification.
 In this case, a WFS_ERR_INVALID_COMMAND error is returned to the calling application.

 This design allows implementation of applications that can be used with a range of services that provide differing subsets of the functionalities that are defined for their service class.
-Applications may use the WFSGetInfo and WFSAsyncGetInfo commands to inquire about the capabilities of the service they are about to use, and modify their behavior accordingly, or they may use functions and then deal with WFS_ERR_UNSUPP_COMMAND error returns to make decisions as to how to use the service.
+Applications may use the WFSGetInfo and WFSAsyncGetInfo commands to inquire about the capabilities of the service they are about to use, and modify their at ones an behavior accordingly, or they may use functions and then deal with WFS ERR UNSUPP COMMAND error returns to make decisions as to how to use the service.